 We also use targeting techniques which helps the dog focus on performing a particular task.
 The uses are almost endless for targeting.
 We use targeting in our conformation, obedience and agility/fun classes.
 The main targets we use are a target stick and a plastic target.
 The target stick works great on behaviors requiring movement and transferring target to other objects such as the palm of your hand.
 The plastic target is useful in teaching contact points in agility or touching a particular object such as a door to close it.

 These methods of dog training give you a dog that strives to achieve and works through mistakes because there are no negative consequences for him to fear.
 The only negative your dog experiences is not receiving a reward when he doesn’t perform a desired behavior.
 This builds better reliability and trust with the owner and their canine companions.

-We offer a variety of services to encompass these training methods from group dog classes, to private lessons and board and train programs customized to meet the owner and dog’s needs.
-We use these same methods to help with various problem behaviors such as jumping, digging, nipping, various types of aggression, food protection and timid or shy dogs.
+We offer a Phone Consultation Service to encompass these training methods.
+This service has been developed from over 35 years of experience in group dog classes, private lessons and board and train programs I had developed.
+Phone Consultation is customized to meet the owner and dog’s needs.
+We use these same methods to help with various problem behaviors such as jumping, digging, nipping and timid or shy dogs.